My toddler had been the perfect sleeper… that is, until the dreaded 2 year old sleep regression.

-Many of us have assumed that the more tired our kids are, the more prone they are to sleep through the night.
+Many of us have assumed that the more tired our kids feel, the more prone they are to sleep through the night.
 After all, how often have we conked out ourselves after an exhausting day?

 But for many kids, sleep begets sleep.
 The more tired—or even overtired your child is leading up to bedtime—the harder it can be for him to fall asleep.
 In fact, the 2 year old sleep regression can often be a result of him already being tired long before bedtime starts.

 The easiest way to experiment with sleep is to have an earlier bedtime.
-Have your child sleep not when he’s beyond tired, but at that comfortable place of welcomed drowsiness.
+Have him sleep not when he’s beyond tired, but at that comfortable place of welcomed drowsiness.
 You could move bedtime up as little as 15-30 minutes at a time to see if that can help him sleep well that night.

 4. Do as much of the routine in your child’s room